yihangdu/Moonlighting-Protein-Prediction-Data/README.md

 # Stage 3

 This stage is not closely related to the previous two.
 We perform `PSI-BLAST` against the non-redundant protein database for each protein sequence to generate PSSM profiles.
 Based on the PSSM profiles, we re-construct feature vectors for each protein.
-This stage now has not been fully finished yet.
+This stage now has been fully finished.
+To properly use the scripts, one should put folder `prepared_scripts/Stage3` in `Data_s3`.
+Then the one can just call `python3 scriptName.py` in its corresponding directory to run.

 ## Step 1